 The most impactful cloud cost reduction strategies are: (1) reserved instances and committed use discounts - reduce cost by 30-40% vs on-demand for steady-state workloads, (2) rightsizing - remove over-provisioned compute and storage (saves 15-25%), (3) turning off dev/test environments when not in use (saves 60-70% on those environments), (4) storage lifecycle policies - auto-tiering old data to cheaper storage classes, (5) Spot/preemptible instances for batch workloads (save 60-80%), (6) eliminating unnecessary data transfer (egress) costs.

-IaaS is growing at 24.8% in 2026, faster than SaaS at 13% and PaaS at 20%, driven primarily by AI infrastructure investment.
+Cloud infrastructure and platform services (Gartner's CIPS category, covering IaaS plus PaaS) reached $301 billion in 2025, growing 24.2% year-on-year, faster than the overall public cloud market's 21.5%, driven primarily by AI infrastructure investment.
 Training large language models and running inference at scale requires massive GPU compute capacity that organisations provision through IaaS providers.
 AWS, Azure, and GCP are all capacity-constrained for GPU instances, reflecting demand outstripping supply.
-This AI-driven IaaS growth is expected to continue through 2027-2028.
+This AI-driven infrastructure growth is expected to continue through 2027-2028.

 Get your infrastructure budget allocation